-You can find the rating label under the manifold panel.
+You can find the rating label under the manifold panel for slide in model or on a flag attached to the top rear of the backguard for freestanding model.

 Español

 Para consultar una version en español de este manual de instrucciones, visite nuestro sitio de internet cafeappliances.com.